Coneriys/apache4/docs/content/reference/routing-configuration/kubernetes/ingress-nginx.md

 ---
-title: "Traefik Kubernetes Ingress NGINX Routing Configuration"
+title: "apache4 Kubernetes Ingress NGINX Routing Configuration"
-description: "Understand the routing configuration for the Kubernetes Ingress NGINX Controller and Traefik Proxy.
+description: "Understand the routing configuration for the Kubernetes Ingress NGINX Controller and apache4 Proxy.
 Read the technical documentation."
 ---

-# Traefik & Ingresses with NGINX Annotations
+# apache4 & Ingresses with NGINX Annotations

 The experimental Kubernetes Controller for Ingresses with NGINX annotations.
 {: .subtitle }